The Judging process:

 Kim Arnold is the National Lead of Choice Support’s Expert By Experience programme.
 Kim has worked in health or social care for 35 years as a RGN and qualified social worker.
 She has worked alongside people with a range of disabilities and Talents.
 Kim joined Choice Support in 2004 and shaped the introduction of co-production through Quality Checkers and family forums.

-Richard started in the health and social care sector aged 17 as a care assistant.
-He worked in a number of care assistant roles across general, mental health and learning disability services, before qualifying as a nurse in 2003.
+Richard Adams began his career as a care assistant aged 17 in the health and social care sector.
+He then worked in a number of care assistant roles across general, mental health and learning disability services, qualifying as a nurse in 2003.

 Nicky started her career as a Registered Nurse for people with Learning Disabilities supporting people who had moved out from a long stay institution.
 She has since worked in a variety of community settings and is passionate about ensuring people with learning disabilities have a full and interesting life.
 She has worked for Choice Support since 2001 and as part of the quality team she enjoys mentoring and supporting staff to reflect on the good and the not so good things that happen in order to create an environment of continuous improvement where people with learning disabilities can feel happy and safe and are enabled to achieve their goals.